Diseases & Conditions

 - Ice.
 Applying icepacks to the shoulder can reduce any swelling.

-- Anti-inflammatory medication.
-Drugs like ibuprofen and naproxen can relieve pain and inflammation.
-They can also be provided in prescription-strength form.
+- Non-steroidal anti-inflammatory drugs (NSAIDs).
+Anti-inflammatory drugs like aspirin, ibuprofen, and naproxen can relieve pain and inflammation.
+They can be provided in prescription-strength form or purchased over the counter.

 Your doctor may recommend surgery based on your history, physical examination, and imaging studies, or if your symptoms are not relieved by nonsurgical treatment.